danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 ### Caveman

 [Caveman](https://github.com/JuliusBrussee/caveman) saves output tokens.
-It changes how Claude responds: strips out filler, hedging, and pleasantries, while keeping the technical content intact.
+It changes how Claude responds by stripping out filler, hedging, and pleasantries, while keeping the technical content intact.

-It's installed as a hook, not a slash command you invoke each time.

-TODO: find and show where the caveman hook is configured (plugin.json or similar)

 `full` is the default intensity once it's installed.
-You can turn it off mid-conversation by saying "normal mode" to compare.
+You can turn it off mid-conversation by starting a prompt with `normal mode` to compare the more verbose output that Claude otherwise responds with.

 TODO: side-by-side example from a side project, same question asked with caveman on vs "normal mode"

 `/caveman-stats` gives you an estimate of output token savings for the current session.
 It's not re-running your actual commands against the model without caveman for a real comparison.
 Instead it estimates against benchmarks from its own repo.
 Treat the number as a rough estimate, not an exact accounting.

+TODO: img token-savings-caveman-stats-example.jpg

+**How does Claude know to invoke caveman?**

+It's installed as a hook, not a slash command you invoke each time.

+TODO: find and show where the caveman hook is configured (plugin.json or similar)

 ### CodeGraph